vkarlsen/koeight/README.md

 ## I Need help!

 You need Help, How-To's, Guides,...?
-Please consider to **[use our Forum](https://koseven.discourse.group/).**, maybe your answer is already there.
+Please consider to look into the GitHub Issues, maybe your answer is already there.
 If not feel free to open a topic and ask for it.
 If you want to you can also Join our **[Telegram](https://telegram.me/koseven)** Group, but keep in mind that this wan't guarantee you faster answer times, as we get also notified via Telegram if you open a Forum Topic.

 ## History/Why a Kohana alternative?